 Elliott, at the time, became only the second player in UConn history to surpass the 1,000-point and 1,000-rebound milestones.
-She is among the UConn career leaders for games played with 135, never missing a single game or practice in her four years.
+She is among the Connecticut career leaders for games played with 135, never missing a single game or practice in her four years.
 UConn posted an overall record of 117-18 (.867) during her career as a player.

 During her senior year, Elliott was honored by The UConn Club as its Outstanding Senior Athlete.
-She was also named the Most Outstanding Player at the Hartford Courant UConn Classic and was a member of the 1995 NCAA Mideast Regional All-Tournament Team.
+She was also named the Most Outstanding Player at the Hartford Courant Connecticut Classic and was a member of the 1995 NCAA Mideast Regional All-Tournament Team.

 Elliott, a native of Washington, D.C., was named to the Washington Post all-Metro Team as well as being named Scholar-Athlete at H.D.
 Woodson High School.